mdda/mdda.github.io/_posts/AI/2014-09-29-Harpur-thesis.md

 * Rectified Linear Units are the first constraint considered (which is refreshing).
 BUT the basic REC networks don't have a bias term (left for "future work"), however this could just be implemented as a constant ```ONE``` input (unless I'm thinking about it wrong).

+* Local penalties per output unit maintain the biologically plausible theme

+* In 5.4, the assumption that the ```a```s are independent is mentioned only briefly - but leads to a fruitful correspondence of terms

+* The (loose) correspondence with the steps of the EM algorithm are suggestive.
+On the other hand, it's interesting to consider the tradeoff of the (local) REC training steps, with the (global) EM optimisation.
+If the REC does well, perhaps the EM could be justified as 'biologically plausible', in the same way that SVD is just a more efficient way of computing PCA by local networks.
+Whether or not the EM correspondence holds, its interesting to think what 'global and efficient' methods can be supported by 'local but inefficient' implementations on biological networks.